 7. Use LazyLoad

-LazyLoad is a popular solution for decreasing the page load time.
-With this plugin, browser will load just above-the-fold content when opening a page.
+LazyLoad is a popular solution for decreasing page load time.
+With this plugin, the browser will load just above-the-fold content when opening a page.
 The images down the page load later on when the user scrolls down the page.

-LazyLoad rapidly gained cult following as it’s a two-in-one solution.
+LazyLoad rapidly gained a cult following as it’s a two-in-one solution.
 First of all, it dramatically speeds up your page initial loading.
 Secondly, it lets you add animated effects for the content that appears with Lazy Load.
 As a result, LazyLoad adds awe to scrolling your website and kills two birds with one stone.

 Check out an example of Lazy Loading WordPress themes to see how it works:

 8. Keep You Database Clean

 A database keeps the record of all the content that ever existed on your website.
 As a result, it may store the information you no longer need.
 The more tables in your database, the slower your website loads.
 Therefore, it’s wise to optimize the database of your website from time to time.